MohamedRadiWebDev/CoreTech/README.md

 ### Prerequisites

-The following are automatically installed in your Replit workspace:
+The following are automatically installed in your  workspace:

 - Node.js 20+
 - npm 10+